-As of December 31, 2017, an estimated 96% of our palm oil derivative volume sourced from our primary supplier was independently verified as traceable back to the mills according to our primary supplier's supply chain mapping.
+As of December 31, 2022, over 97% of our palm oil derivative volume sourced from our primary supplier was independently verified as traceable back to the mills according to our primary supplier’s supply chain mapping.
 That supplier has also represented to us that all such palm oil derivatives have been produced in conformance with its "No Deforestation, No Peat, No Exploitation Policy".
-Based on our primary supplier's representations, we expect to trace all of that supplier's palm oil derivative volume purchased by us to the mills by 2020.
+Based on progress being made by our primary supplier, we expect to continue to achieve over 97% traceability to mills in 2023.
 In addition, we have expanded our Palm Oil Sustainable Sourcing Commitment to more thoroughly address issues relating to deforestation, peatland protection and exploitation of workers in palm oil production.
 Our new and more comprehensive commitment expands the scope of our sourcing of palm oil derivatives from suppliers that demonstrate compliance with the following specific sourcing practices:

 - Do not contribute to deforestation by conserving and protecting primary and secondary forests, High Carbon Stock1 and High Conservation Value2 forests across all of their landholdings;